-The bill would require employers in the state to pay employees the greater of the federal minimum wage (currently \$7.25 per hour for non-exempt employees) or \$10.10 per hour.
-The bill would take effect on December 1, 2015 if a constitutional amendment establishing a minimum wage of the greater of the federal minimum wage or \$10.10 per hour is approved by the voters.
-Otherwise, the bill would have no effect.
-For the purposes of this fiscal note, it is assumed that the constitutional amendment would be approved by the voters.
+The joint resolution would require employers in the state to pay employees the greater of the federal minimum wage (currently \$7.25 per hour for non-exempt employees) or \$10.10 per hour.
+This requirement would not apply to certain individuals who are exempt under existing law.
+For the purposes of this fiscal note, it is assumed that the constitutional amendment proposed by the resolution would be approved by voters.